mark-watson/PythonAIBook/manuscript/Recommendation_Systems.md

 # Overview of Recommendation Systems

 Recommendation systems are a type of information filtering system that utilize historical data, such as past user behavior or interactions, to predict the likelihood of a user's interest in certain items or products.
 As an example application: if a product web site has 100K products that is too many for customers to browse through.
-Based on a customers past purchases, finding customers with similar purchases, etc. it is possible to filter the products shown to a customer.
+Based on a customer's past purchases, finding other customers with similar purchases, etc. it is possible to filter the products shown to a customer.

 Writing recommendation systems is a common requirement for almost all businesses that sell products to customers.
 Before we get started we need to define two terms that you may not be familiar with: [Collaborative filtering](https://en.wikipedia.org/wiki/Collaborative_filtering): uses both similarities between users and items to calculate recommendations.
 This linked Wikipedia article also discusses content-based filtering which uses user and item features.